thuchoang90/thuchoang90.github.io/_posts/2020-07-24-tee-hw-crypto-core.md

 Built files are under '*tee-hardware/fpga/Altera/DE4/output_files/*' if DE4; '*tee-hardware/fpga/Altera/TR4/output_files/*' if TR4
 - .sof: bitstream file for direct programming

-#### About the program & debug
+**About the program & debug**

-Guide for program & debug on VC707, DE4, and TR4 can be found here: [FPGA Program & Debug Guide](./fpgaguide.md).
+Guide for program & debug on VC707, DE4, and TR4 can be found here: [VC707 program and debug guide](/project/2020/07/24/vc707-program-debug).

 * * *